Updated: July 2024

 Initially I wanted to work out whether it made any sense to connect the heat pump to the existing radiator system, would we get anything useful out of it? or did we need to replace the lot?
 In the end we did replace the whole system.
 We installed new larger radiators, a new hot water cylinder and mostly new piping.

-The following details my calculations for the heat output we might have expected with the old radiator system and as you will see it would not have been enough.
+The following details my calculations for the heat output we might have expected with the old radiator system.

 Heat output at heat pump flow temperatures